The CVS Acquisition of Aetna Is Completed

 - Plus a hearing aid health insurance company and a sizable investment into a physician staffing firm

-As other plans, such as Anthem and Aetna, have chosen to expand their covered lives, UHC has chosen a different route.
-By acquiring medical practices, UHC has more direct influence on providers, care protocols and costs associated with them.
+By acquiring medical care entities, UHC has more direct influence on providers, care protocols and costs associated with them.
 Through adding SCA to the combination of other medical practices they own, it provides different streams of revenue for UHC.
 It also improves their position to negotiate rates with other health systems and care providers.
-While United Healthcare has a long way to go to reach the scale Kaiser Permanente has in terms of being a healthcare provider, its investments in the provider sector seem to indicate they have a long term plan to strategically grow the provider side of their business.
+While United Healthcare has a long way to go to reach the scale Kaiser Permanente has in terms of being a healthcare provider, its investments in the sector convey they have a long term plan to strategically expand their presence and generate revenue from it.

-The Humana / Kindred deal, at $810 million, is conservative in comparison to the Aetna and UHC deals but Humana needed a way to fortify their position and diversify following Aetna's failed acquisition of their company due to regulatory antitrust concerns.
-Kindred also had to find a way to maintain commercial vitality against ever-growing healthcare system and specialty provider organizations.
-The combination of Humana / Kindred will be lesser scale overall but sets the stage for them to regroup and grow organically --and perhaps acquire or be acquired by another commercial healthcare enterprise.
+Humana's acquisition of Kindred Health for $4.1 billion in 2018 has been overlooked by many in the healthcare industry.
+While it is a lesser scale deal than the CVS / Aetna and Cigna / Express Scripts acquisitions, it is still impressive as it put them into the healthcare provider sector.
+Humana also needed a way to fortify their position and diversify following Aetna's failed acquisition of their company due to regulatory antitrust concerns.
+The combination of Humana / Kindred sets the stage for them to regroup and grow organically and perhaps acquire or be acquired by another commercial healthcare enterprise.

 Merger and Acquisition Meltdowns: Anthem / Cigna and Aetna / Humana